ngraczykowski/iris-root/modules/payments-bridge/docs/adr/0003-cmapi_alerts_processing.md

      * Send back the MI to CMAPI
    * if not, proceed
 3. Register the alert in the AE
-4. Extract features, categories, and comment inputs from the alert
+4. Extract features, categories, and comment inputs from the alert and send to Data Source
-5. Store features, categories, and comment inputs in the Data Source
-6. Trigger alert processing in the AE
+6. Trigger alert processing in the AE (add alert to current analysis)
 7. Mark the alert as accepted in the DB

 ## Recommending alerts